Improving causal inference in interrupted time series analysis: the triple difference design: Conclusion

 \section{Conclusion}

-The DDD-ITSA design offers a valuable addition to the health policy researcher’s toolkit, extending the logic of multiple-group interrupted time series to address remaining sources of confounding through the inclusion of a second control group.
-By differencing across time, groups, and subgroups, DDD-ITSA enhances the credibility of causal claims in observational interrupted time-series settings when suitable control series are available.
+The DDD-ITSA design offers a valuable addition to the health policy researcher's toolkit, extending the logic of multiple-group interrupted time series to address remaining sources of confounding through the inclusion of a second control group.
+By formalizing the model, clarifying parameter interpretation, and providing practical implementation guidance, this paper aims to facilitate appropriate use of the design.
+The updated \itsa{} package for Stata makes DDD-ITSA accessible for routine application, enabling researchers to improve causal inference when the identifying assumptions of the design are plausible and supported by substantive knowledge and empirical assessment.
+As with all quasi-experimental methods, the validity of DDD-ITSA estimates ultimately depends on the plausibility of its identifying assumptions in the specific context of application, underscoring the importance of substantive knowledge, transparent reporting, and critical evaluation of evidence.